YellowCat98/Latency/support.md

-if you like this mod you can support by donating to my [ko-fi](https://ko-fi.com/yellowcat98)!
+if you like this mod you can support by donating to my [ko-fi](https://ko-fi.com/yellowcat98) or just starring the [Github Repository](https://github.com/YellowCat98/Latency)!